SoraZodia/eatablesheep/README.md

 License
 ===========
-   This work is licensed under the [url=https://www.gnu.org/licenses/lgpl.html]GNU Lesser General Public License[/url]
+   This work is licensed under the <a href="https://www.gnu.org/licenses/lgpl.html">GNU Lesser General Public License</a>.